 Keep reading to learn more about depression in Black communities, including causes, symptoms, common myths and stigmas, and treatment options.

 Depression is a complex illness that can affect someone’s relationships, mental wellbeing, and physical health.
 Researchers have not identified a single cause that triggers this condition.
 Instead, several risk factors may predispose people to depression.

-Regardless of race, the most common causes of depression include:
+Regardless of race, the

 - Genetic factors: Depression seems to run in families, which suggests there might be a genetic link.